breakintoprogram/agon-bbc-basic/README.md

 ### Assembling and Running

 This project is designed to be assembled and linked using the [Zilog ZDS II toolkit](https://t.co/dT5DHWYcB5).
 You will also need a ZUSBSC00100ZACG USB Smart Cable to connect to the Agon in order to upload this to download and run.

+NB:
+- It currently compiles to load in RAM at &40000, so can be downloaded once compiled.
+- Source level debugging not working correctly as this runs in a 64K Z80 segment in the eZ80 RAM

 ### License